andrewhao/frp-for-couch-potatoes-talk/slides/slides.md

 ### Transform inputs, cont'd

-But wait!
-We're not done.
 We should transform the data into the input format we care about.
 Here's where `map()` comes into play:

 ```js